smaslan/TWM/README.md

 1. [AX Excel](https://gitlab.com/smaslan/xls-template-and-stuff).
 Included in TWM.
 1. [DirectSound DLL interface](https://github.com/KaeroDot/dsdll_lv).
 Included in TWM.
 1. [vilib](https://gitlab.com/cmi-6011/vilib).
 Included in TWM.

+## Branches
+TWM project has two branches.
+- `master` is original branch that was developed in scope of EMPIR project [TracePQM](http://tracepqm.cmi.cz/).
+It was made in LabVIEW 2013 and the development stopped by the end of project (May 2019).
+This is the version that was used for validation in scope of the project TracePQM.
+- `multiplex` is continuously developed version with many improvements that is currently being developed in LabVIEW 2020.
+It is intensively used, but it was not fully validated! :warning:

 ## Building
 Only the LabVIEW part has to be build.